DGTV11/LLM_Agent/README.md

 - AI assistance was used during the compression of the default system prompt

 ## TODO
-- Finish up auto install script, get better tts solution
+- Make memory management more modular (including main system instructions)
+- Stop overwhelming the LLM with all that memory management paging stuff (abstract them away?)
 - Allow it to use function-calling to interact with its greater environment, search the web, and perform other actions
-- Allow LLM_Agent to use end-to-end speech-to-speech (we need faster SLMS!)
 - Allow LLM_Agent to speak to multiple users (group chat/conversation)
+- Finish up auto install script

 ## References
 - Packer, Charles, et al. ‘MemGPT: Towards LLMs as Operating Systems’. arXiv [Cs.AI], 2024, http://arxiv.org/abs/2310.08560. arXiv.